jeremyblum/ComboLockSearch/README.md

 Experiment with other aspects of the genetic algorithm set up to try to improve system performance.

-Research question: Look at ways of establishing lower bounds on the travelling salesman path problem.

 Create an initializationOperator that chooses the 10 most common letters for each word position
 - Compare the score of this greedy solution with the solution produced by the GA